timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks-benefits.md

 You can also automate data deletion by setting data retention policies.
 To learn more, see the documentation on [data retention][data-retention].

-If you don't want to delete your older data outright, you might considering data tiering.
+If you don't want to delete your older data outright, you might consider data tiering.
 With data tiering, you migrate your older data to slower, cheaper storage.
 Just like with deleting data, you can move an entire chunk at once from disk to disk.